Pike County OVI Guide

 Immediate Steps (First 24 Hours)

-• Arrest and Booking: After being pulled over by an officer from the Pike County Sheriff’s Office (PCSO), Waverly Police Department, or the Ohio State Highway Patrol (OSHP), you'll be arrested if suspected of OVI.
-The arresting agency will determine where you're taken for booking.
+• Arrest and Initial Processing: You will be arrested by an officer from either the Pike County Sheriff’s Office (PCSO), the Waverly Police Department, or the Ohio State Highway Patrol (OSHP).

 Critical Deadlines